 - Family Members: Family members of aircraft mechanics were at risk of secondhand asbestos exposure.
 Asbestos fibers and dust could stick to the clothes, hair, and skin of aircraft mechanics.
 These fibers could become airborne when workers returned home.

 Help for Aircraft Mechanics and Their Families

-Luckily, all hope is not lost for aircraft mechanics and their loved ones.
-Sokolove Law can help you understand your legal options.
-As a mesothelioma law firm with more than 40 years of experience in the industry, you can trust our commitment to finding justice for mesothelioma patients.
+A mesothelioma law firm like Sokolove Law can help you understand your legal options.
+With over 40 years of experience in the industry, you can trust our commitment to finding justice for mesothelioma patients.

 Contact us today for a free legal case review to see if you may be eligible for compensation.